-- WebDriver enables user to perform web based mobile testing.
+- WebDriver enables the user to perform web-based mobile testing.
 To support the same, WebDriver introduces AndroidDriver and IphoneDriver.

 Next Tutorial #9: In the next tutorial, we would be discussing about the installation procedure to get started with WebDriver initiating from the scratch.
 We would also be discussing about the diverse range of drivers provided by WebDriver, each catering to different needs.

 Till the time our next tutorial is under construction, the readers can visit the Selenium’s official website.
 A detailed documentation with reference to Selenium WebDriver is implemented at its official website.